 With only two ships and a crew of eighty men, the Continental Navy was born on October 13, 1775.
 The decision of the Continental Congress set the Continental Navy on course to carry arms to the British army, not to defend against it.
 However, these two ships and crew represent the birth of the United States Navy.

 Throughout the Revolutionary War, their importance grew.
 Today, the United States maintains 40 naval bases across the country, including the world’s largest Naval Station Norfolk, in Norfolk, Virginia.

 Below the sea, submarines became a part of the Navy during World War II.
 While experiments began in the late 1800s and during the Civil War, they did not become a large part of the Navy inventory until World War II.
 At that point, subs became necessary for surveillance and rescue, even though they were also armed.

-With the advent of the airplane, the Navy became vital stations for the Airforce as well.
+With the advent of the airplane, the Naval ships became vital stations for the Airforce as well.
 As a result, the Navy modified ships into floating landing strips.
-Today, joint Naval and Airbases such as Pearl Harbor-Hickam provide the country with the sea and air defense fleets.
+Today, joint Naval and Airbases such as Pearl Harbor-Hickam provide the country with sea and air defense fleets.